qchenevier/MBA_memoire/doc/quotes.md

 **In brief**

+Today the race is on to capture value from data analytics and the Internet of Things, but there is no finish line : Digitization involves continuously experimenting and adapting [@Manyika2015].

 The most explosive growth is now in usage [@Manyika2015].

 Most sectors across the economy are less than 15 percent as digitized as the leading sectors [@Manyika2015].